"It’s like having a window over the wound."

 l Should be applied immediately after trimming or pruning.

-l Can also be applied to old wounded surfaces, but may not be effective against prior diseases and infestations.
+l Can also be applied to old wounded surfaces,

 l Is usually applied using a brush.
 However, for treating very large areas or bushes, a garden sprayer is suggested to increase application efficiency.